Sidecarcross World Championship: History of the World Championship

 1999, saw the tightest race ever when only one point at the end of the season separated the Willemsen brothers from the Latvian title holders.
-The final outcome of the season was not clear until the Willemsen brothers were cleared of having received outside assistance in the second-last race which clinched them the world title, since Artis Rasmanis had lodged a formal complaint.
+The outcome of the season was not clear until the Willemsen brothers were cleared of having received outside assistance in the second-last race which clinched them the world title, since Artis Rasmanis had lodged a formal complaint.
 In 2000, Kristers Serģis/Artis Rasmanis came back, beating Daniël Willemsen/Sven Verbrugge by 20 points, the last tight race to date.
 The Latvians became the new record holder after title number four and five in 2001 and 2002, Willemsen coming second all three seasons.

 From 2003 to 2008, Daniël Willemsen made up for his lost titles and won six in a row, becoming the most successful driver so far.
 He won two each with passengers Kaspars Stupelis, Sven Verbrugge and Reto Grütter.

 In 2009, the title went to a Belgian driver for the first time, Joris Hendrickx winning the championship, with his Latvian passenger Kaspars Liepiņš.
 In 2010, the title returned to the Netherlands with Daniël Willemsen taking out his eighth championship, together with Gertie Eggink as his passenger.
 In the following year, Willemsen took out another world championship, this time with Sven Verbrugge as his passenger once more, the third for the combination.

 Willemsen won a historic tenth World Championship in 2012, finishing five points ahead of Etienne Bax, despite having to exchange his passenger twice.
 Willemsen used Haralds Kurpnieks as his passenger in the first Grand Prix of the season, Kenny van Gaalen in the following five Grand Prix and Lauris Daiders in the remaining.
 Kurpnieks suffered a broken wrist in the opening GP while van Gaalen injured his knee in the second French GP, both being thereby sidelined for lengthy periods of time.

 The 2013 season marked, with Ben Adriaenssen, the second time that a Belgian driver won the title.
 Defending champion Daniël Willemsen missed most of the season with injury while 2012 runners-up Etienne Bax came second once more.
 Adriaenssen and his Dutch passenger Ben van den Bogaart also won the 2014 championship while Etienne Bax came second for third consecutive time.
 Bax finally won the competition for the first time in 2015, with Kaspars Stupelis as his passenger who had already been World Champion in 2003 and 2004 with Daniël Willemsen.